Giordano Bruno: Early years, 1548–1576

-Born Filippo Bruno in Nola (a comune in the modern-day province of Naples, in the Southern Italian region of Campania, then part of the Kingdom of Naples) in 1548, he was the son of Giovanni Bruno (1517 – c.
+Born Filippo Bruno in Nola (a comune in the modern-day Metropolitan City of Naples, in the Southern Italian region of Campania, then part of the Kingdom of Naples) in 1548, he was the son of Giovanni Bruno (1517 – c.
 1592), a soldier, and Fraulissa Savolino (1520–?).
 In his youth, he was sent to Naples to be educated.
-He was tutored privately at the Augustinian monastery there, and attended public lectures at the Studium Generale.
+He was tutored privately at the Augustinian monastery there, and attended public lectures at the local Studium Generale.
 At the age of 17, he entered the Dominican Order at the monastery of San Domenico Maggiore in Naples, taking the name Giordano, after Giordano Crispo, his metaphysics tutor.
-He continued his studies there, completing his novitiate, and ordained a priest in 1572 at age 24.
+He continued his studies there, completing his novitiate, and ordained a Catholic priest in 1572 at age 24.
 During his time in Naples, he became known for his skill with the art of memory and on one occasion travelled to Rome to demonstrate his mnemonic system before Pope Pius V and Cardinal Rebiba.
 In his later years, Bruno claimed that the Pope accepted his dedication to him of the lost work On The Ark of Noah at this time.

 While Bruno was distinguished for outstanding ability, his taste for free thinking and forbidden books soon caused him difficulties.
 Given the controversy he caused in later life, it is surprising that he was able to remain within the monastic system for eleven years.
 In his testimony to Venetian inquisitors during his trial many years later, he says that proceedings were twice taken against him for having cast away images of the saints, retaining only a crucifix, and for having recommended controversial texts to a novice.
 Such behavior could perhaps be overlooked, but Bruno's situation became much more serious when he was reported to have defended the Arian heresy, and when a copy of the banned writings of Erasmus, annotated by him, was discovered hidden in the monastery latrine.
-When he learned that an indictment was being prepared against him in Naples he fled, shedding his religious habit, at least for a time.
+When he learned that an indictment was being prepared against him in Naples, he fled, shedding his religious habit, at least for a time.

-First years of wandering, 1576–1583
+Self-exile to Northern Italy, 1576–1579

 Bruno first went to the Genoese port of Noli, then to Savona, Turin and finally to Venice, where he published his lost work On the Signs of the Times with the permission (so he claimed at his trial) of the Dominican Remigio Nannini Fiorentino.
 From Venice, he went to Padua, where he met fellow Dominicans who convinced him to wear his religious habit again.
 From Padua, he went to Bergamo and then across the Alps to Chambéry and Lyon.
 His movements after this time are obscure.